-Measurements based on quoted prices Measurements based on inputs other (unadjusted) in active markets for than quoted prices included in Level 1 Measure Level Z Level 3 than quoted prices included in Level 1 that are observable for the asset, either Measurements based on unobservable inputs for the asset.
+Measurements based on quoted prices Measurements based on inputs other (unadjusted) in active markets for identical assets that the entity can access at the measurement date.
+Measurements based on inputs other than quoted prices included in Level 1 into the directly or indirectly.

+Measurements based on unobservable inputs for the asset.

 The fair value of assets that are not traded in an active market is determined using one or more valuation techniques.

 These valuation techniques maximise, to the extent possible, the use of observable market data.
 If all significant inputs required to measure fair value are observable, the asset is included in Level 2.
 If one or more significant inputs are not based on observable market data, the asset of liability is included in Level 3.